DigitalSecurity/hfdb.io/website/source/methodology.rst

   * Parallel flash memory (Easy Flash or similar)
   * eMMC (Interface similar to SD/MMC card but soldered on the PCB in a BGA package)

-Again, the *HFDB* provides a comprehensive guide to extract information from these chips.

 III.3.
 Extracting data from classic storage medias
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~